WorkWell’s Meeting Room Guide

 Monday Morning Meetings at Carrwood

 This week, given the beautiful weather we have been grateful to receive lately, we decided to conduct our weekly management meeting in one of our outdoor areas.
-Ok, so we know we are incredibly blessed to have 120 acres to play with and not everyone has access to rural areas within their work places but at Carrwood, we have it so we’re going to use it!
+Ok, so we know we are incredibly blessed to have 120 acres to play with, and not everyone has access to rural areas within their workplaces, but at WorkWell, we have it, so we’re going to use it!

 An easy guide to finding your perfect meeting room